We are upgrading our recommendation on Plum Creek following

 Moreover, Plum Creek has the Energy and Natural Resources

-segment that consists of the natural resource businesses, which
+segment consisting of the natural resource businesses, which focus

 mineral extraction, wind power and communication and transportation

-rights of way.
-This segment was previously known as Other segment
+rights.
+This segment was previously known as Other segment and

-and effective fourth-quarter 2013 the company changed its name to
+effective fourth-quarter 2013, the company changed its name to

 maintain the transparency and comparability of its existing